divkit/divkit/client/flutter/divkit/README.md

     );
     ```

     P.s.
-The process of building a DTO is quite expensive, so it is better to create it outside the widget in order to avoid frame loss.
+The process of building a DTO is quite expensive, so it is better to call `data.build()` outside the widget in order to avoid frame loss.

-    Build and preload data to ensure instant rendering:
-    ```dart
-    await data.build();
-    // Or sync variant for small layouts
-    // data.buildSync();
-    await data.preload();  // Provide the storage built into DivKitView
-    ```

 4. Use DivKitView inside your widget tree with layout passed by param "data":
     ```dart